 CSV File integration is a useful way to import orders from platforms Tradebox doesn't have an API connection with.
 Once a CSV channel is created, it's normally possible to completely automate the order download process.

-CSV channels are used both for marketplaces with which we're familiar and have been partnered for several years and for bespoke connections to systems we haven't dealt with before.
+CSV channels are used for some marketplaces with which we're familiar and have been partnered for several years and for bespoke connections to systems we haven't dealt with before.
 That's part of the beauty of CSV; it's a universal standard for allowing different systems to share information.

 This article describes CSV channel setup, which applies to Linnworks, Magento v2, Opencart or Romancart.
 For further information specific to each of those integrations, click the marketplace name.
 For Amazon, eBay, Magento v1, Bigcommerce, ekmPowershop, WooCommerce or Shopify, instead see their appropriate page on the Channel Integration Guides section.